rioastamal/laraeval/README.md

 It is often when developing an application we want to try some code just to figure it out something or test the output.
 We ended up by creating a bunch of dummy controllers or routes just to test.
 Introducing **Laraeval**! a Laravel 4 package for evaluating your PHP code right inside your browser.
+With Laraeval you can quickly prototyping code that flying around inside your head without having to create a single file.
+Just fire up your browser and point to Laraeval address and you're ready to go!.

 Everybody love screenshot so here are some of Laraeval's screenshots.

 Code Editor Window
 ![Code Editor Window](http://farm4.staticflickr.com/3757/9250820122_97e53cc739_b.jpg)